KZ-KyodaN/UltimateCrypt/README.md

 - Stock and currency markets

 To use, you need to get a free API key from https://twelvedata.com (it's free and easy to use) and add it to `datafetcher.js` on line 1.

+# Keep an eye on the console - all logs, key info, and errors will appear there.